 History buffs can explore the legacy of Mother Teresa, while foodies will relish the amazing street food (a Kati Roll is an absolute must-try).
 For those looking to get an inch off the map, the impressive Howrah Bridge and train station provides a gateway to the lesser-visited Northeast of India, which could make for a fascinating addition to your journey.

-Best place for wildlife
+Favourite place for wildlife in India

 India is a brilliant wildlife destination with its very own ‘big five’: the Bengal Tiger, the Asiatic Lion, the Asiatic Leopard, the Indian Elephant and the one-horned Rhino.